lynaevm/Evillene/README.md

 State 3 is for the high point of her song.
 It is simply 3 racing colorwipes going down each strand.
 The neopixels on the board show green on one side as a status indicator, with blue pixels on the other side pointing towards the off button.

 This code ran perfectly on each strand independently when the common ground and data wires were alligator clipped to the board.
 When I attempted to solder it to the board permanently, I got complete failure or terrible flickering.

+A video of the code working, before some cosmetic changes: https://www.youtube.com/watch?v=Sa8eaupVUwc&t=10s

 Lights: